mayukataoka/XCUITest-demo/README.md

 The ipa files can be passed to the test Jenkins job through the Jenkins' Copy Artifact Plugin.
 To see how to create Test Runner ipa, take a look at https://docs.aws.amazon.com/devicefarm/latest/developerguide/test-types-ios-xctest-ui.html.

-## Web test report from AWS Device Farm
+## My web test report from AWS Device Farm

 <img src="assets/deviceFarm-web-report.png" width="800">